andrasq/node-docs/bson-to-json.md

 - implemented as an accelerator, not a definitive conversion function
 - an error is thrown if the conversion cannot be handled
-- functions, symbols are not handled
+- functions, symbols, binary data, code with scope and timestamps are not handled
-- both property names and value strings are json-encoded
+- both property names and value strings are properly json-encoded

 Timings